LoC-Path: Learning to Compress for Pathology Multimodal Large Language Models: Related Work

 \myparagraph{Token Reduction in MLLMs: Resamplers and Compression.} A central obstacle for MLLMs is the quadratic cost of attention with long visual sequences.
 Recent work reduces the effective number of visual tokens via three routes. \emph{(i) Architectural bottlenecks / resamplers.} A fixed-length latent interface distills variable-length vision streams before they reach the LLM.
 Flamingo uses a Perceiver-style resampler to map dense image/video features into a short latent set consumed by gated cross-attention~\cite{alayrac2022flamingo}; BLIP‑2 adopts a text-guided Q‑Former that queries a frozen vision encoder and exposes only a few language-relevant latents~\cite{li2023blip2}.
 More recent open models follow a similar principle: MiniCPM‑V introduces a unified 3D‑Resampler that compresses multi-frame inputs (up to $\sim$96$\times$ video token reduction) while maintaining accuracy~\cite{yu2025minicpmv45cookingefficient}; Qwen2‑VL couples a dynamic-resolution visual front-end with M‑ROPE to produce variable token budgets that better match input scale~\cite{qwen2VL}.
 These resamplers are often trained alongside the LLM itself with millions of vision language pairs.
 Such data scale is scarce in the digital pathology domain.
 Therefore, we adopt MAE pretraining for our resampler under a digital pathology context. \emph{(ii) Token compression inside the VIT.} Training-free and training-based methods directly thin out visual tokens before they ever reach the LLM.
 Token Merge merges tokens before LLM ~\cite{bolya2023token,zhong2025aim} divides visual tokens to two parts and merges them according to the link in a bipartite graph.
 LlaVA-PruMerge~\cite{shang2025prumerge} selects high-score tokens and merges the rest by key-similarity clustering.
 DivPrune~\cite{alvar2025divprune} prunes the visual tokens that are not similar according to the pairwise cosine similarity.
 Our \textbf{STM} belongs to this family: it performs sliding-window merging on 2D grid, eliminating obvious local redundancy while preserving coarse spatial layout. \emph{(iii) Token compression inside the LLM.} A third route reduces cost \emph{within} the LLM.
 FastV prunes deep-layer tokens in a plug-and-play manner to achieve large FLOPs savings with minimal degradation~\cite{chen2024image}; FitPrune formulates pruning as matching attention statistics to derive a per-layer recipe within minutes~\cite{ye2025fit}.
 Beyond the prefill stage, Dynamic‑LLaVA sparsifies both vision \emph{and} language contexts to sustain end-to-end speedups during decoding~\cite{huang2025dynamicllava}.
 PACT mixes pruning with k‑means–style clustering to remove irrelevant tokens while merging redundant ones, sustaining higher reduction ratios with smaller accuracy loss~\cite{dhouib2025pact}.
-Our \textbf{CARA+TIS} avoids concatenating visual tokens with query tokens, which differs from previous methods: it performs cross-modal fusion by dynamically selecting only the Top-$M$ most salient latents into a few decoder layers via gated cross-attention.
-The speedups extend beyond prefill as decoding steps only attend to $M$ latents.
+Our \textbf{CARA+TIS} avoids concatenating visual tokens with query tokens, which differs most from previous methods: it performs cross-modal fusion by dynamically selecting only the Top-$M$ most salient latents into a few decoder layers via gated cross-attention rather than concatenating long visual sequences.
+Overall, \textbf{LoC-Path} is a WSI-specific efficiency design: it removes redundancy at both local and global scales, then routes only Top-$M$ query-relevant latents into a few decoder layers, so fusion compute depends on evidence rather than (compressed) slide length, matching the WSI regime where redundancy is \emph{local+global} and relevance is \emph{sparse, query-dependent}.